GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards-audit-findings.md

 Select "Y" if the auditor identified an audit finding as a Significant Deficiency in the audit report PDF.

 If not, select "N".
+If this field is "Y", column F (Material Weakness) must be "N", because a finding cannot be classified as both a Significant Deficiency and a Material Weakness.

 For more on significant deficiencies, review the Internal Control section of the [compliance supplements]({{ config.baseUrl }}compliance) provided by the Office of Management and Budget.

 ### Column H: Other Findings

-Select "Y" if Modified Opinion (column D), Other Matters (column E), Material Weakness (column F), and Significant Deficiency (collumn G) are all marked "N".
+Select "Y" if Modified Opinion (column D), Other Matters (column E), Material Weakness (column F), and Significant Deficiency (column G) are all marked "N".

 Select "N" if any of these fields are marked "Y".